MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 ## 7) Social support systems

 Germany has extensive social protection, including health insurance, unemployment insurance, pensions, and public healthcare.
+All that comes with your employment and is automatically taken care of.
 The University also offers counselling and integration services for international researchers and students.

 ---